Baystation12/Baystation12-Lore/Section 3.md

-# So You Want to go Corporate?
+# So You Want to Go Corporate?